Peak Design Travel Tripod Review

 Price & Value | Carbon Fiber VS Aluminum

-The Peak Design Travel Tripod will set you back $599.95 for the carbon fiber model, and $349.95 for the aluminum model.
+The Peak Design Travel Tripod will set you back $599.95 for the carbon fiber version, and $349.95 for the aluminum one.

 So, are these tripods good value, when you can find “junk” tripods (in my opinion) for about half as much?
 Absolutely, because those junk tripods will break very quickly, whereas this product could last you a lifetime if you take decent care of it.